mhoward91/mhoward91/README.md

 ## 👋 Hi there!

 My name is Matt, and I'm a Management Consultant-turned-Software Developer.
 I started learning how to program to make me a more versatile consultant, but I immediately developed a passion.
 I was hooked.
-I set to work building the skills to turn this passion into a career - since 2020 I've invested my evenings, weekends and even some holidays into learning programming languages, frameworks and other critical computer science concepts & skills.
+Between 2020 & 2022 I invested my evenings, weekends and even some holidays into building the skills to turn this passion into a career, and subsequently secured a full time developer role.

 ## 🧠 What I've learned
 - **Backend** - Python | Flask | Node.js | Express.js